SumuduLansakara/JustBash/README.md

 ### Instance ID ( -i )

-Each *JustBash* instance need to have an ID.
+Each *JustBash* instance needs to have an ID.
 This is helpful when analyzing logs.

-Default JustBash logfile is created in the following format.
+The default JustBash logfile is created in the following format:

 	justbash-<INSTANCE ID>.log

 > **Hints:**
-> - Any string can be used as the instance ID
+> - Any string can be used as the instance ID.
 > - Instance ID doesn't need to be unique.
-Related instances maybe be given the same ID for convenience.
-In which case all the log entries will be written to the same log file.
+Related instances may be given the same ID for convenience, in which case all the log entries will be written to the same log file.

 > **Example:**
 > ```